How can I treat women with more respect?

 We don't have to ask, "What would Jesus do?" in this situation.
 Instead we look at Scripture and say, "Here is what Jesus did!"
 Jesus treated women with respect and loved them like sisters.

-Don't focus on FINDING the right person, instead BE the right person.
+Don't focus on FINDING the right person.
+BE the right person.

-If you treat women like people, with respect and equality, you'll have many more as friends.
+When you treat women like people, with honor, respect, and equality, you'll have many more as friends.
 And if/when the time comes when you are ready for a relationship, you'll be in a much better place because you have modeled a real man, a godly man: our Lord Jesus.

 Let 1 Timothy 5:2 be your mantra to build and preserve your friendships with women.
-I can tell you from experience (and being married 18 years to a woman whom I treated as a sister and friend first), I have no regrets about waiting or taking it slow.
+I can tell you from experience (and being married over two decades to a woman whom I treated as a sister and friend first), I have no regrets about waiting or taking it slow.
 The bond of trust and respect in our marriage is stronger than it ever would have been otherwise.

 TL;DR